ncatlab/nlab-content/pages/4700.md

 > graphics grabbed from [Kontsevich 93](#Kontsevich93)

-That these relations characterize the cohomology of the graph complex in the respective degrees is shown in [Koytcheff-Munson-Volic 13, Section 3.4](#KoytcheffMunsonVolic13)
+That these relations characterize the cohomology of the knot-graph complex in the respective degrees is shown in [Koytcheff-Munson-Volic 13, Section 3.4](#KoytcheffMunsonVolic13)

 <center>